-Ladenburg Thalmann receives compensation from mutual funds and variable product sponsors available to you through our representatives.
-These payments may include:
+Ladenburg Thalmann receives compensation from certain mutual funds and variable product sponsors available to you through our representatives.
+For commission-based products, these payments include:

 - sales charges (sometimes called loads); and